-“He wants to write something about the awakening of nature so it has to start from nowhere,” Fisher said before turning to his piano and striking the note a.
-If you look carefully you can see his dog sitting by his feet as he plays snippets of the symphony.
+“He wants to write something about the awakening of nature, so it has to start from nowhere,” Fisher said before striking an A note on his piano.
+If you look carefully, you can see his dog sitting by his feet as he plays snippets of the symphony.

-The live-video stream is one of a new series at the classical music-only music streaming service Idagio.
-And part of the company’s larger mission to make hundreds of years of classical music and history accessible to the world.
+The live-video stream is one of a new series at the classical music-only music streaming service Idagio, part of the company’s larger mission to make hundreds of years of classical music and history accessible to the world.

 Any single recording of classical music track can have a composer, work, movement, conductor, orchestra, and soloist associated with it.
 Without the propel labels, it is almost impossible to find exactly what you’re looking for and compare different recordings of the same piece.

-If you are a long-time fan like our very own Chief Storyteller Lisa Shufro, who has a degree in music from Yale, you understand that not all interpretations are equal.
+If you are a long-time fan — like What Matters’ very own Chief Storyteller Lisa Shufro, who has a degree in music from Yale — you understand that not all interpretations are equal.
 She compares listening to your favorite musical interpretation to seeing your favorite professional athlete score in a game.
 There’s something unique about the way each one does it.
-On other streaming services, she notes, finding your favorite performance is a game of roulette: there is no guarantee you’ll find a version of a piece that you’ll enjoy.
+On other streaming services, she notes, finding your favorite performance is a game of roulette: There is no guarantee you’ll find a version of a piece that you’ll enjoy.

-Not only does Idagio include all the relevant metadata tags, it offers high-quality streaming, 900 exclusives, and expertly curated playlists.
-It also has a mood ring feature that allows users—like me without much knowledge about classical music—to discover new music by selecting from a variety of moods like relaxed, optimistic, and melancholic.
+Not only does Idagio include all the relevant metadata tags, it offers high-quality streaming, 900 exclusives, and expertly-curated playlists.
+It also has a mood ring feature that allows users — like me, who doesn’t have much knowledge about classical music — to discover new music by selecting from a variety of moods, like relaxed, optimistic, and melancholic.

 An all-in approach

-But they noticed there was a barrier that kept a wider audience from experiencing the app, price.
-Last year at an offsite they decided it was time to introduce a free tier to their service.
-So, they crafted an OKR: give the world free access to classical music by September 30.
-From there they had to articulate what exactly it meant to give people free access to their catalog.
+But they noticed there was a barrier that kept a wider audience from experiencing the app: price.
+At an offsite meeting in 2020, they decided it was time to introduce a free tier to their service.
+So, they crafted an OKR (Objective and Key Results): Give the world free access to classical music by September 30.
+From there, they had to articulate what exactly it meant to give people free access to their catalog.